 Social Media Marketing Examples Done Right

 We’ve outlined 15 brands below who are absolutely killing it right now in regard to creativity and ingenuity through Instagram marketing.
 Whether you’re a seasoned vet of the platform or are simply looking for some inspiration, check out what the brands below are doing and see how you can apply their principles to your own social media marketing strategy.

 1. Ipsy (3.1m Followers) – Content that makes a connection

 Key Takeaways: Ipsy’s feed is a prime example of Instagram’s diversity in terms of content.
 In other words, you aren’t simply tied to product photos or even photos of people.

-The beauty of Instagram comes in the fact that you can do just about anything in terms of imagery.
+The beauty of Instagram is that it gives you the ability to do just about anything in terms of imagery.
 For example, Ipsy makes use of memes and motivational quotes in addition to their buzzworthy beauty products.

 Remember: not everything you do on Instagram needs to be a sales pitch in disguise.
 Posting beyond your products can not only help you build your brand’s personality, but also give your base something to smile about.